Nico-LCQB/CASPIAN/README.md

 # CASPIAN
-A shiny app to visualize and analyse genome coverage data
+A shiny app to visualize and analyse genome coverage data from long read sequencing

 R 4.1.0 and Rsamtools are required